|Project Type||Custom House|

 ARCA-VERDE has considered every detail of the Phoenix Project.
 The placement of functions and arrangement of space creates an economy of the area.
-Designing with the environment in mind creates a home with a low impact on the earth, a bright interior, and reconnect occupants with the exterior environment.
+Designing with the environment in mind makes a home with a low impact on the earth, a bright interior, and reconnects occupants with the exterior environment.
 In the most basic of explanations, ARCA-VERDE turned each of the Phoenix Project’s challenges into an opportunity to develop something of merit.

 Materials and Design Features